kubernetes/website/docs/tutorials/hello-minikube/hello-minikube.md

 ## Create a Minikube cluster

 This tutorial uses [Minikube](https://github.com/kubernetes/minikube) to create a local cluster.
-It assumes you are using [Docker for Mac](https://docs.docker.com/engine/installation/mac/) on OS X. If you are on a different platform like Linux, or using VirtualBox instead of Docker for Mac, the instructions to install Minikube may be slightly different.
+This tutorial also assumes you are using [Docker for Mac](https://docs.docker.com/engine/installation/mac/) on OS X. If you are on a different platform like Linux, or using VirtualBox instead of Docker for Mac, the instructions to install Minikube may be slightly different.
 For general Minikube installation instructions, see